ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

 # **GetOperationStatuses**
 > FileOperationArrayWrapper GetOperationStatuses ()

-Get active operations
+Get active file operations

-Returns a list of all the active operations.
+Returns a list of all the active file operations.

 ### Example
 ```csharp